emberjs/ember.js/README.md

   Ember repo.
 Make sure to follow the setup steps in the Ember Data repo, which includes installing npm modules.

-## Preview API documentation
+## Preview API Documentation

-* From the website repo, run `bundle exec rake preview`
+* From the website repo, run `bundle exec rake preview`.

-* The docs will be available at <http://localhost:4567/api>
+* The docs will be available at <http://localhost:4567/api>.

-## Build API documentation
+## Build API Documentation

-* From the website repo, run `bundle exec rake build`
+* From the website repo, run `bundle exec rake build`.

-* The website, along with documentation, will be built into the `build` directory
+* The website, along with documentation, will be built into the `build` directory.